Spy-B/R.A.P.K-Project/README.md

-This is a GODOT Engine Framework, it must be fully customizable so that the games that will be made using this framework will look totally different from each other.

-***
 <div align="center">

-## The only 2D PLatformer Framework you'll ever need
 <img width="50%" height="auto" alt="RAFIA_LOGO - Cuted" src="https://github.com/user-attachments/assets/b766daaf-df52-4e54-ac4e-761956b46917" />

+## Rafia Advanced Platformer Kit

+This is a **Godot Engine** Framework, it's fully customizable so that the games that will be made using this framework will look totally different from each other.
 </div>

 ***